Chapter 9.2.2 Resource targets and responsibilities

 Once targets are set, Scotland needs a clear process to monitor and report actual progress against targets on a local authority and national level, and to act when progress is insufficient.

-At a European level, work is progressing in France, Spain, and Belgium to implement reuse or preparing for reuse targets,235 and ambitious preparation for reuse targets are about to be implemented in Portugal.
+At a European level, work is progressing in France, Spain, and Belgium to implement reuse or preparing for reuse targets, and ambitious preparation for reuse targets are about to be implemented in Portugal.
+And the EU is introducing 2030 re-use targets including for alcoholic and non-alcoholic drinks packaging.
 All this demonstrates that such targets are feasible.

 It should be noted that targets by themselves do not deliver change, they need to be supported by investment and other policy actions.
 But they are important to focus attention and show when progress is inadequate.